makanakabailey/2pbal/replit.md

 - **PostCSS**: CSS processing.
 - **Stripe**: For payment processing (implied by payment flow).
 - **Resend**: Email service for verification and reminders (ACTIVE - using onboarding@resend.dev).
+- **Cloudinary**: Cloud storage for audio recordings and file uploads (configured with intelligent fallback).
+- **react-audio-voice-recorder**: Audio recording component for voice messages.
 - Custom logos and assets from `attached_assets` directory.

 ## Email System Status